Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Twins have a record of 4-1.
+- The Twins have played as the favorite in five of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Twins and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Twins and their opponents have combined to hit the over four times.

 Discover More About This Game